Larry Butler (Irish politician)

-Larry Butler is a former Irish Fianna Fáil politician, who was a member of Seanad Éireann on the Industrial and Commercial Panel from 2007 to 2011.
+Larry Butler is an Irish former Fianna Fáil politician, who was a member of Seanad Éireann on the Industrial and Commercial Panel from 2007 to 2011.

+Career

 He was elected to Dublin County Council in 1991 for the Glencullen area, and was re-elected in 1999 to Dún Laoghaire–Rathdown County Council for the Ballybrack electoral area.

+Controversy

 Following an expenses controversy, he resigned the Fianna Fáil party whip on 5 June 2010.
 He did not contest the 2011 Seanad election.